Skip to main content

 Open

-In December 2023, FCC officials told us that FCC is seeking comment on ways to improve WEAs, specifically by establishing benchmarks and minimum performance requirements for WEA's reliability, accuracy, and speed.
+As of December 2024, FCC said it is seeking comment on ways to improve WEAs, specifically by establishing benchmarks and minimum performance requirements for WEA's reliability, accuracy, and speed.
 FCC's notice of proposed rulemaking states that the public will benefit from improved and targeted usage of WEA alert messages, and that greater accuracy in sending alert messages will result in less overshoot, which in turn will mean that fewer people will receive alert messages not intended for them.
 We will continue to monitor FCC's efforts to implement this recommendation and provide updated information when it is received.

 Federal Emergency Management Agency The Director of the IPAWS program should document how it plans to address key actions needed to educate alerting authorities in their use of IPAWS and implement a mechanism that will allow FEMA to regularly and systematically obtain and analyze feedback on alerting authorities' educational needs.
 (Recommendation 2)